mikepred/MAP/memory-bank/progress.md

 ## Current Status

-*   **Overall Project**: The MAP project now comprises two main functional Python scripts: `text_analyzer.py` (Module 4 enhancements completed) and `branch_visualizer.py` (functional).
+*   **Overall Project**: The MAP project now comprises two main functional Python scripts: `text_analyzer.py` (Module 4 enhancements completed, Module 5 exploration started) and `branch_visualizer.py` (functional).
 *   **Text Analyzer**: Fully functional as per Modules 1-4 of the lesson plan.
-All planned enhancements from Module 4 (A, B, C) are implemented and integrated.
-The script is ready for final review against the lesson plan objectives.
-Module 5 (conceptual connections to LLMs) has been reviewed.
+All planned enhancements from Module 4 (A, B, C) are implemented.
+Module 5 (conceptual connections to LLMs) has been reviewed, and initial practical exploration of NLTK/spaCy (Module 5C, Step 1) is complete.
 *   **Git Branch Visualizer**: Functional for generating Mermaid graphs of local Git branches.
-*   **Memory Bank**: Currently being updated to reflect the completion of Module 4 for the Text Analyzer.
+*   **Memory Bank**: Currently being updated to reflect the Module 5 exploration for the Text Analyzer.
 *   **Git Branch**: (User to confirm if specific branch tracking is needed for this phase).

 ## Known Issues